 C"aaa+bbb" Pins to use for CS and INT (in that order) when connecting the accelerometer via SPI

-Depending on how you have wired it, use one of these commands to tell RRF about the accelerometer:
+Depending on how you have wired it, use one of the following commands to tell RRF about the accelerometer:

 M955 P0 C"io3.out+io3.in" ; CS and INT1 connected to IO3

-Use this command to tell RRF about the accelerometer:
+Use this command to tell RRF about the accelerometer if CS and INT1 are connected to an IO port:

-Use this command to tell RRF about the accelerometer:
+Use one of the following commands to tell RRF about the accelerometer:

-Use this command to tell RRF about the accelerometer:
+Use one of the following commands to tell RRF about the accelerometer:

 You do not need to tell RRF about the accelerometer with M955; it will use the default M955 settings.
 However, you can use M955 if necessary to set accelerometer orientation, sampling rate or resolution.
 The P parameter is the CAN address of the Toolboard and accelerometer device number, eg P121.0.
 For example: